Germany to give $720 million to Holocaust survivors globally

 Associated Press

+The New York-based Conference on Jewish Material Claims Against Germany, also referred to as the Claims Conference, said the money will be distributed to more than 300 social welfare organizations globally.

-“We are proud to announce this significant allocation at a time when these funds are critical, due to the age, poverty and increasing disability of our waning survivor population,” said Gideon Taylor, the president of the New York-based Conference on Jewish Material Claims Against Germany, also referred to as the Claims Conference.
+“We are proud to announce this significant allocation at a time when these funds are critical, due to the age, poverty and increasing disability of our waning survivor population,” said Gideon Taylor, the organization’s president.

 “We know these funds provide vital support during these difficult times,” he added.

-The new funds constitute the largest amount ever allocated for the Claims Conference for welfare services in a single year, the organization said in a statement.
-They estimate that approximately 120,000 impoverished survivors will profit from services paid for by these funds.
+The additional funds constitute the largest amount ever allocated for the Claims Conference for welfare services in a single year, the organization said in a statement.
+It estimates the funds will pay for services for approximately 120,000 impoverished Holocaust survivors.

-In 2021, the Claims Conference distributed $653 million in grants to hundreds of social service agencies worldwide.

-The new allocations are distributed to social welfare organizations in regions where significant numbers of survivors live, to ensure vital services, such as home care, medical care, emergency assistance and food are available for Holocaust survivors there.

 Since 1952, the German government has paid about $90 billion to individuals for suffering and losses resulting from persecution by the Nazis.

+The funds are distributed to social welfare organizations in regions where significant numbers of survivors live, to ensure vital services, such as home care, medical care, emergency assistance and food are available for Holocaust survivors there.

+“Survivors will be supported wherever they live, whether war-torn areas or conflict zones, and no matter the obstacle,” said Greg Schneider, the Claims Conference’s executive vice president.

-With the end of World War II now more than 76 years ago, Holocaust survivors are all elderly, and because many were deprived of proper nutrition when they were young today they suffer from numerous medical issues.
-In addition, many live isolated lives having lost their families in the war and also have a psychological burden because of their persecution under the Nazis.
+With the end of World War II now more than 76 years ago, all living Holocaust survivors are elderly, and many suffer from numerous medical issues because they were deprived of proper nutrition when they were young.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.